 Iceland On A Budget: 5 Things You’re Forgetting To Save For

 Gas is running Americans around $5-$7 USD a gallon which is exorbitant and should be factored into your budgeted Iceland trip cost.
 Iceland requires a ton of driving to get to all the epic sights and it generally costs around $70-$80 to fill up a vehicle that is very good on gas.
-Make sure to leave plenty of cushion in your budget for Icelandic gas because you are going to need it if you are hoping to visit Iceland on a budget.
+Make sure to leave plenty of cushion in your budget for gas in Iceland because you are going to need it if you are hoping to visit Iceland on a budget.

 You may have a general idea that gas is going to cost a pretty penny, but Iceland is quite a large country and requires a ton of driving.
 You will drive more than you are anticipating.
 Driving requires gas which requires money.
 Save wisely, friends!

 First off, don’t you dare go out to eat if you ever hope to visit Iceland on a budget.
 Going out to eat is an unnecessary expense but snacks are a different story.
 Your trip to Iceland will most likely include a ton of driving, so having food at your disposal is necessary.
 If you are in a pinch, pick up a snack such as a bag of chips or granola bar at a gas station.
-If you think ahead, go to an Icelandic grocery store and pick up nonperishable snacks in advance.
-Our favorites: popcorn, chips, Doritos, oranges, and apples.
+Food is one of the most expensive costs of travel in Iceland but buying snacks and cooking dinner yourself is a great way to save!

 We always strive to visit Iceland on a budget and parking was a totally unexpected cost for us, especially since we were staying at a 5-star hotel in Reykjavik.
-Turns out, the Icelandic government doesn’t discriminate and guests staying [and parking] downtown all must pay for city parking.
-Parking in Zone 1 [on main streets] is the most expensive, but prices go down a bit if you park in other zones and on side streets.
-We parked in a Zone 2 and ended up paying around $15+ per day which was a cost we didn’t include in our Iceland budget.
+Turns out, the Icelandic government doesn’t discriminate and guests staying [and parking] downtown all must pay for city parking.We thought this was a very odd Iceland trip cost because many hotels have included parking if you are staying with them.

 Many locally owned gas stations will charge a couple hundred Kronor and while it is totally possible to run out without paying, it isn’t the best behavior for a guest visiting Iceland.
-You may also run into bathrooms that charge at heavily trafficked areas such as Gulfoss.
+You may also run into bathrooms that charge at heavily trafficked areas such as Gullfoss.
 Pro tip: when visiting Iceland on a budget, visit chain gas stations such as N1 or grocery stores such as Bonus for clean and free toilets.

 Pin this post by hovering over this image: